-Musk says received 'verbal' OK for NY-DC hyperloop; provides no detail
+Musk says he gets OK to start work on New York-Washington 'hyperloop'

 Last month, Musk tweeted that he had "promising conversations" about a tunnel network with Los Angeles Mayor Eric Garcetti.

 By traveling in vacuum tubes on magnetic cushions, hyperloop trains would avoid being slowed down by air pressure or the friction of wheels on rails, making them faster and cheaper to operate, supporters say.
-A number of start-ups have begun to develop the technology, despite concerns about the cost and practicality.
+A number of startups have begun to develop the technology, despite concerns about the cost and practicality.

 On its website, the Boring Company says its goal is to lower costs by a factor of 10 or more.
 Some tunneling projects today cost as much as $1 billion per mile, the company said.

-In 2013, Musk said a hyperloop between Los Angeles and San Francisco would cost less than $6 billion and would take 7-10 years for completion.
+In 2013, Musk said a hyperloop between Los Angeles and San Francisco would cost less than $6 billion and take seven to 10 years for completion.

 Major infrastructure projects typically require complex approval from various levels of government and likely would cost billions of dollars.